Things Organization Should Know to Secure Their DNS

-Although DNS do not gain much attention, it plays an essential and vital role in online running business like websites, online services, cloud connections, and app.
-When DNS gets failed so, it won’t show you online.
-Your business remains down like in a data breach for all purposes and intentions.
+DNS plays an essential role in running online businesses like websites, online services, cloud connections, and apps.
+When DNS fails, it won’t show you online.
+Your business remains down like a data breach for all purposes and intentions.

-The DNS server patterns, which lack proper security style, sometimes lead to severe problems.
-Attackers can exploit their systems to carry out criminal activities such as transferring DNS zones, altering DNS resolvers to report to various IP addresses to trick people, redirecting websites and email traffic, and introducing DNS amplifying attacks between other types of attacks.
+DNS server patterns that lack proper security style sometimes lead to severe problems.
+Attackers can exploit their systems to carry out criminal activities such as transferring DNS zones, redirecting websites and email traffic, and more.

-We are discussing some important things necessary for any organization to secure its DNS.
+Below are some important things for any organization to secure its DNS:

 If an organization is hosting its DNS to support its online services, it should make it available in multiple locations.
 Every location must have at least two servers designed for high availability.
-Moreover, they should own the DNS server, and it should have a separate DMZ.
+Moreover, they should own the DNS server and have a separate DMZ.

 It is crucial to limit internet traffic to protocols that require DNS.
-The organization must update itself with security patches on DNS software if it runs as an open source.
-For instance, BIND.
+If DNS software runs as an open source, such as BIND, the organization must update itself with security patches.

 Without any doubt, DNS is the prime target of DDoS attacks.
 When an organization hosts its DNS, it should take measures to protect it from any attack.

-They might also subscribe to DDoS protection services from their ISP or can install specific DDoS protection appliances in front of the DDoS server.
+They might also subscribe to DDoS protection services from their ISP or can install specific DDoS protection appliances in front of the DNS server.

 Also, the organization must be careful about abundance to ensure enough capacity to bear sudden spikes due to DDoS attacks.

 An organization must enforce strict access controls over the DNS.
-It asks either an organization should use a managed DNS provider or run its DNS.
+The question is whether an organization should use a managed DNS provider or run its own DNS.

-Organizations with several DNS managers can assign various functions to users depending on their particular roles.
-Moreover, it can also limit the update access to specific zones necessary to complete their job.
+Organizations with several DNS managers can assign users various functions depending on their particular roles.
+Moreover, they can also limit update access to specific zones necessary to complete their jobs.

-It is essential to build access control by enforcing two-factor authentication and single sign-on.
-The organization must use strong authentication keys if it uses scripts or APIs to update its DNS.
-Also, you should limit the critical usage to only real and authentic sources.
+Enforcing two-factor authentication and single sign-on is essential for building access control.
+If the organization uses scripts or APIs to update its DNS, it must use strong authentication keys.
+Also, it should limit critical usage to only real and authentic sources.

 The organization should adopt secure practices in interfacing with their domain registrar and should keep the list of authentic contacts updated with the registrar.
 In this way, the organization can maintain control over its domain name and prevent an expiration notice from the registrar.

 Both DNS cache poisoning and DNS hijacking are especially offensive attacks.
-It is because these attacks go unidentified and untraced, which results in significant financial loss.
+This is because they go unidentified and untraced, resulting in significant financial loss.
 The nature of such attacks is so strong that when users make DNS queries, they are provided with fake information.
 The false information later sends them to a phony website impersonating a legal one.

-These attacks are successfully used against cryptocurrency sites, and the targeted victims have lost their money too.
+These attacks are usually used against cryptocurrency sites, and the targeted victims ultimately lose their money.

-If in an organization, clients’ all kinds of data, such as personal, health, and financial, is at risk so, it is their responsibility to protect their users from all sorts of attacks.
+If an organization’s clients’ personal, health, and financial data is at risk, it is their responsibility to protect their users from all sorts of attacks.

-One best possible way to protect clients’ data is to start using Domain Name Security Extensions (DNSSEC).
-It protects the integrity and authenticity of DNS information by signing digitally and verifying it by top-notch domains.
+One of the best ways to protect clients’ data is to start using Domain Name Security Extensions (DNSSEC).
+This technology protects the integrity and authenticity of DNS information by signing digitally and verifying it with top-notch domains.

 When you run your DNS, it is possible to use an entire server or cloud to host all the remaining web services like an app server, HTTP server, or even a database server.